-Jacob da Silva Solis was born into London's Sephardic Community on August 4, 1780.
+Jacob da Silva Solis was born into London's Sephardic community on August 4, 1780.
 He referred to himself as Jacob S. Silva.
-Arriving in America on October 25, 1803, Jacob almost immediately affiliated with the Spanish-Portuguese synagogue Shearith Israel, and, on April 24, 1811, married Charity Hays (1782 - 1839), daughter of a Westchester County farmer.
+Arriving in America on October 25, 1803, Jacob almost immediately affiliated with New York's Spanish-Portuguese Synagogue (Shearith Israel).
+On April 24, 1811, he married Charity Hays, daughter of a Westchester County farmer.
 They had seven children, the eldest born in 1813 and the youngest in 1827.